will-y/crystal-tools/description.md

 ## Tools
 Tools gain experience by using them.
 You can see how much exp you need to get to the next level by looking at the tooltip.
 You can open the skill tree by pressing `k` by default.
 Skill points can be using to get a new skill or to fully repair your tool.

-The following tools are implemented:
+The following tools/armor pieces are implemented:

 - Crystal Pickaxe
 - Crystal Axe